Fasting for Better Health: A Complete Guide

 Myth: Fasting leads to muscle loss.
 Fact: Your body first burns fat for energy before turning to muscle.

-Myth: Fasting slows down the metabolism.
+Myth: Fasting slows down metabolism.
 Fact: Short-term fasting has actually been shown to increase metabolism.

 Myth: Fasting is the same as starvation.
 Fact: Fasting is a controlled and voluntary abstinence from food, while starvation is a forced lack of food.